x1ao4/doc-merger/README.md

 ```
 2023-01-01;45;The first episode;This is the first episode of the show.
 2023-01-08;45;The second episode;This is the second episode of the show.
-2023-01-22;45;The fourth episode;This is the fourth episode of the show.
+2023-01-22;45;The special episode;This is the special episode of the show.
 ```
 After running the`doc-merger.py`script, a new file named`result.txt`will be generated, which contains the merged data:
 ```